Evidence for Disorder Induced Delocalization in Graphite

-In conclusion, we observe anomalous behavior, namely high $\rho_c$ and non-monotonic $\rho_c(T)$, in both NG and HOPG exfoliated samples.
+In conclusion, we investigate the anisotropy for nanoscale exfoliated graphite, and observe anomalous behavior, namely high $\rho_c$ and non-monotonic $\rho_c(T)$, in both NG and HOPG exfoliated samples.
 This is in stark contrast to macroscopic samples, where the anomalous behavior is only seen in HOPG, consistent with previous experiments.
 A recently proposed transport theory \cite{maslov} can consistently explain this convergence on the nanoscale, the macroscopic data, and the temperature dependence.
-Further, finding indeed low disorder in exfoliated and HOPG samples, and high disorder in macroscopic NG, as expected within the model.
-We note additionally that neutron irradiation experiments \cite{royal, kelly} inducing bulk disorder also give consistent results, namely reduced $\rho_c$ after irradiation of HOPG, further corroborating the model.
-We therefore present first, clear evidence of disorder induced delocalization as a new paradigm of electronic transport in graphite.
+This adds the nanoscale datapoints to the previously existing macroscopic graphite data.
+Furthermore, it is consistent with our finding of low disorder in exfoliated and HOPG samples, and high disorder in macroscopic NG.
+Notably, neutron irradiation experiments inducing bulk disorder have given consistent results \cite{royal, kelly}, i.e. reduced $\rho_c$ after irradiation of HOPG, further corroborating the model.
+We therefore present clear evidence of disorder induced delocalization, a conceptual novelty, as a new paradigm of electronic transport in graphite.

 Though beyond the scope of the present work, it would be very interesting to subject the model to further scrutiny: studying intermediate steps filling the thickness gap in Fig.\,\ref{stepdep}, but also even smaller thicknesses, ultimately down to few- or bi-layer graphene, potentially revealing the localization length.
 This might be facilitated by bottom contacts with layers deposited on top, followed by top contacts.
 We note that the minimum thickness in the present samples is $14\,$nm, corresponding to about $50$ graphene layers.
-Further, a characterization of graphite disorder would be of great interest, e.g. investigating stacking faults and angles, intercalation, grain and boundary formation, aiming at identifying the localization mechanism, leading ultimately to a microscopic understanding of electrical transport in graphite.
-The results presented here were obtained in graphite, but it would be intriguing to learn if similar arguments apply to some of the numerous other layered materials.
+Further, a characterization of graphite disorder would be of great interest, e.g. investigating stacking faults and angles, intercalation, grain and boundary formation \cite{garcia}, aiming at identifying the localization mechanism, leading ultimately to a microscopic understanding of electrical transport in graphite.
+The results presented here were obtained in graphite, but it would be intriguing to see if similar arguments apply to other layered materials.